Skip to main content

 What is a CMDB

-The CMDB serves as the official central repository, offering a consistent view of all items that must be managed.
-It is a dynamic system representing the current state and knowledge of the asset inventory and the relationships among its elements.
+The CMDB serves as the official central repository, providing a consistent view of all items that must be managed.
+It is a dynamic system that represents the current state and knowledge of the asset inventory and the relationships among its elements.

 What’s CMDBuild